wp-plugins/wp-filebase/readme.txt

 == Changelog ==

+= 0.2.9.35 =
+* Increased stability of sync
+* Backend: Fixed not all files beeing visible for Admins
+* Fixed Editor Plugin flash uploader
+* Fixed minor bugs
+* Upload permissions are inherited
+* New Option 'Use fpassthru' to avoid invalid download data on some servers
+* New GUI tab for File Page Templates
+* Removed Option `Destroy session when downloading`, this will now work in a different way
+* Fixed flash uploader behavior when uploading file updates
+* Fixed file renaming on upload
+* Fixed quote escaping in template IF expressions

 = 0.2.9.34 =
 * Custom language files dir can be set with PHP constant WPFB_LANG_DIR in wp-config.php